Understand the Google Ads Logic

 Companies must never forget to strictly comply with Google Ads policies.
-Every marketer should read all rules at least once & then follow up on the updates.
+Every marketer should read all the rules at least once and then follow up on the updates.
 No one wants to see ad accounts blocked by Google.
 It is extremely difficult, sometimes impossible, to unsuspend an account.

 Optimizing Google Ads

 To build a cost-effective Google Ads campaign structure, brands should follow these hints:

 - Segment audiences in small groups and analyze them

 - Craft tailored ads suitable to each audience group

 - Test ads by changing only 1 factor at once

 - Build a remarketing list and target it

 - Add negative keywords to control irrelevant traffic

 - Start bidding low on keywords and increase progressively based on results